ingen0s/quantumfuse/README.md

 Example of an 823 mHz - 100 Hz pulse

 # Quantum Fuse: A Two-Qubit Quantum Computer
 Quantum Fuse is a theoretical and experimental project exploring the feasibility of creating a two-qubit quantum computer using accessible and affordable components.
 Our unique approach utilizes quantized mechanical vibrations within synthetic quartz crystals to serve as our qubits.
-The project is testing was built around an ESP32 microcontroller, a green diode laser, and an AD9850 DDS module. **We have since updated to using an FPGA, iCE40UP5K-B-EVN FPGA instead of the ESP32**.
-While still keeping the ESP32 as a control interface
+The initial project testing was built around an ESP32 microcontroller, a green diode laser, and an AD9850 DDS module. **We have since updated to using an FPGA, iCE40UP5K-B-EVN FPGA instead of the ESP32**, while still keeping the ESP32 as a control interface.

   - **If you are interested in contributing, would be fantastic - if a bunch of people try to do the build it would happen much faster.**